benwiz/graphics/README.md

   - Sort out image rotation (maybe iPhone specific)
   - Handle timeouts correctly (right now, each step has a 3 min timeout)
 - Feature detect
-  - Consume config file for number of points
+  - Consume config file for max number of points
-  - Set reasonable memory and timeout settings
+  - DLib facial point detection
+  - Consider moving away from SIFT Key Point detection to using edge detection.
+Canny detection specifically.
+Maybe there is some fusion where we find points along edges?
+Also consider adding random points in?
+  - Reduce noise in image using cv::cuda::fastNlMeansDenoisingColored
 - Partition
-  - Set reasonable memory and timeout settings
+  - Voronoi option (pre-requisite: Prepare all services to handle polygons instead of triangles... this is a significant amount of work)
 - Color
   - It appears to never return and always time out
   - Figure out a reasonable number of points to look at (right now, hardcoded to every 10 pixels).
 Possibly make this configurable.
-  - Set reasonable memory and timeout settings

-### Later

-- Replace references to `triangles` with `polygons`.
-Anything that expects a triangle should be generalized.
-This will affect `partition` and `color`.
+  - If variance in a polygon is too large, split it into two?
-- Voronoi
+- Email service
+  - New service that will email a link or even the file when coloring is complete if an email was provided